EnigmaDragons/enigmadragons.github.io/static/policy.md

 - For paid work, you are owed payment for a ticket after it is done.
 - Payment schedules and rates are worked out prior to joining the project.
 - Upon request, any unpaid balance will be sent to you within 48hrs.
+- All tickets that have an unspecified size are worth 2 units.

 ----